Taking Retatrutide and Semaglutide Together For Weight Loss: Research Insights

 GLP-1 agonists are also known to impact blood pressure, heart rate, and cardiovascular health, so adding extra strain on these systems might increase the risk of complications.

 Most importantly, the combination of retatrutide and semaglutide hasn’t been studied, so we don’t know how serious the side effects could be.
+So far, studies have only looked at the effects of these GLP-1 peptides separately.

 Retatrutide is Much More Effective